Looking for an amazing San Blas trip? This article explores everything you need to know about the islands!

-- When you turn left to the mountains, and then to the Guna Yala Comarca is when things start to get fun as the road gets very steep and winding.
+- When you turn left to the mountains and then to the Guna Yala Comarca, things start to get fun as the road gets very steep and winding.

-- Halfway into this roller-coaster road through mountains, you have to stop on “border control” of the Guna Yala and show your passports.
+- Halfway into this roller-coaster road through mountains, you have to stop at the “border control” of the Guna Yala and show your passports.

 - Once in the Port, the guides sort out who goes where and will arrange the boats to take everyone to the islands.
 This may take some time…

 - The boat trip can be between 30 and 60 minutes, depending on where you are going.
 Aroma island is much closer than Chichime, for example.

 - Our boat trips weren’t very bumpy, but the weather was perfect and with little to no wind.
 Nothing compared with what happened to us in the Perhentian islands!